…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 The next chapter…

-Over the past years since we have raised a daughter to become a successful college grad and a son to his first year in college.
-And, on top of that my wife has moved from being the trailing spouse to leading a Christian school in Torrence, California.
-We are excited about our new home in the South Bay of Southern California.
-Our journey carried us to Southern California, the East Bay Area, Texas and eventually back to Southern California.
+Over the past years since we have raised a daughter to become a successful graphic artist and a son to his third year in college.
+And, on top of that my wife has moved from being the trailing spouse to the lead administrator at a thriving Christian school in Torrence, California.
+We are excited about our new home in the Long Beach, California.
+Our journey carried us to Southern California, the East Bay Area, central Texas and eventually back to Southern California.
 What a trip!
-We have served in two church plants, and a couple mega churches as well.
+We have served in two church plants, and a couple megachurches as well.
 There have been some triumphs, bumps, and even wounds.
 Some of these are deep, and we are still seeking and finding God’s grace.
 In fact, God’s grace is finding us.
 We simply forget.
 That is why we all need to retell our own story of love and grace.

-Remember, I am the first generation ministry, man.
+Remember, I am the first-generation ministry, man.
 So, pioneering narrates the story of my life in leadership.
 My passion for the church today is this.
 I have the trials and errors to share with a whole new generation of ministry leaders and servants.
 The years of seeing some those I’ve led enter into ministry and grow closer to the dream God has given them fulfills me like nothing else.
 More of this focus is my future, I believe.
-This is a new chapter, but the activity is still the same.
-To raise up those who will carry on the work bigger than me, beyond me, and even instead of me if need be.
-A curtain is about to be raised in this new chapter.
-A late bloomer?
-Yes, I think I am just beginning.
+This is a new chapter, but the activity is still the same: To raise up those who will carry on the work bigger than me, beyond me, and even instead of me if need be.
+The curtain is raised on this new chapter.
+Things are exciting.
+Honestly, some of this feels terrifying at times.